Erotemic/xdoctest/README.md

 - [x] CI-via Travis
 - [x] CI-via AppVeyor
 - [x] Coverage
+- [ ] Add a small pybind11 extension module that demonstrates how tests can be defined and run in extension modules
 - [ ] 95% or better coverage (note reported coverage is artificially small due to issues with coverage of pytest plugins)

 #### Documentation: